Psychophysics Of Fashion Demand Planning

-If you keep consumer taste at the center of all decision making, the chances of making iill-informed decisions are low.
-That is the mission for us to continually reduce the guess work in fashion retail.
-The result is an always-on relevance, over-buy and under-buy reduction across the omni channel distribution from pre-season to in-season.
+If you keep consumer taste at the center of all decision making, the chances of making ill-informed decisions are low.
+That is the mission for us to continually reduce the guesswork in fashion retail.
+The result is an always-on relevance, over-buy and under-buy reduction across the omnichannel distribution from pre-season to in-season.

-The solutions and demand-planning principles mapped in the infographic below for your convenience.
+The solutions and demand planning principles are mapped in the infographic below for your convenience.

 The changing needs of consumers and your assortment relevance is always in a relative context.
 There is a compelling need now than ever before for any fashion brand or retailer to stay relevant in the perception of consumers with the right fashion demand planning solution.